Do the benefits of almonds make it the healthiest nut ever?

 Ketones are your body’s way of metabolizing fat for energy instead of glucose when you don’t give it many carbs or sugar.

-Since almonds have more fat (14g) than protein (6g) or net carbs (3g), when you’re in keto almonds are a quick way to fuel up with an energy-dense snack[*].
+Since almonds have more fat (14g) than protein (6g) or net carbs (3g), when you’re in ketosis, almonds are a quick way to fuel up with an energy-dense snack[*].

-Almonds have also been shown to banish brain fog when afternoon slumps steal your energy, which usually happens right after lunch.
+Almonds have also been shown to banish brain fog when afternoon slumps steal your energy, usually right after lunch.

-That means adding a serving of almonds to your salad, snacking on them post-lunch, or using a bit of almond butter for dessert may go a long way for your afternoon productivity.
+That means adding a serving of almonds to your salad, snacking on them post-lunch, or using a bit of almond butter in your keto dessert may go a long way for your afternoon productivity.

 Since almonds contain magnesium and potassium, you’ll be one step closer to reaching your daily minimums[*].
 And if you opt for roasted almonds with salt, you’ll even add a bit of sodium in one fell swoop.